If you're struggling to meet monthly bills, cutting your auto insurance coverage may be one way to trim overall costs.

 Check the value of your car by visiting a site such as NADAguides.com.

 Also, make sure you have enough savings to foot the bill to replace your car if necessary.
-Research the cost of replacement cars so you know the exact dollar amount you would need to spend to buy another vehicle.
+Research the cost of replacement cars so you know how much you would need to spend to buy another vehicle like it.

 "If that's a number I could deal with, I would not hesitate to drop comprehensive or collision insurance, which comprises about 40 [percent] to 50 percent of your insurance costs each year," Poe says.